IncipioVincero/KernelX/README.md

 ## 3. Model Integration
 - Both convolution kernels are incorporated in small CNN model.
 - **model_integration.ipynb** file shows how to setup and run CNN models with each kernel, view timing results and generate roofline model.

+- You can run the model integration sample in the **model_integration.ipynb** file in /KernelX/src/Model_Integration folder